omkarrathod123/Multi-Node-Jenkins-Server/README.md

-# 🚀 Terraform AWS EC2 Instance Provisioner
+# 🚀 Multi Node Jenkins server with Terraform

 A reusable Terraform module that launches an EC2 instance with dynamic tagging and initialization scripting capabilities.
 Designed for cloud automation workflows and infrastructure-as-code best practices.